awsdocs/amazon-redshift-management-guide/doc_source/odbc20-configuration-options.md

 + **Default Value** – None
 + **Data Type** – Integer

 The port for an IdP \(identity provider\) you are using to authenticate into Amazon Redshift\.
-The default port is 5439\.
+Depending on the port you selected when creating, modifying or migrating the cluster, allow access to the selected port\.

 This parameter is optional\.